-According to Dun & Bradstreet, there are currently 65,610 companies in the United States with revenues between \$10.0 and \$100.0 million, of which 89.0% are privately held.
+According to Dun & Bradstreet, as of December 2006, there were approximately 68,000 companies in the United States with revenues between \$10.0 and \$100.0 million, of which approximately 89.0% were privately held.
 We believe that these lower middle market companies, particularly those located in the Southeast, are relatively underserved by capital providers and present a significant opportunity for attractive returns.
 We also believe that the owners of many businesses founded in the years following World War II are selling or soon will sell their businesses.
 We expect that these factors will continue to foster a robust investment pipeline involving companies in this size range.
 These factors, coupled with the demand by these companies for flexible sources of financing, create significant investment opportunities for BDCs.